-To apply the AHRQ Quality Indicators to HCUP hospital discharge data for the NHDR, several steps were taken: (1) QI software review and modification, (2) acquisition of population-based data, (3) general preparation of HCUP data, (4) special methods for race/ethnicity reporting, and (5) identification of statistical methods.
-These steps, described briefly below, are presented in greater detail in the Technical Specifications for HCUP Measures in the 2008 National Healthcare Quality Report and the National Healthcare Disparities Report (Barrett, Houchens, Coffey, et al., 2008), available from AHRQ on request.
+In a separate process, the SID were used to create a national disparities analysis file that was designed to provide national estimates for the NHDR, using a sample of hospitals selected from the 25 HCUP States that report race/ethnicity of discharges.
+Several steps were taken to apply the AHRQ Quality Indicators to HCUP hospital discharge data for national estimates for the NHDR: (1) QI software review and modification, (2) acquisition of population-based data, (3) general preparation of HCUP data, (4) special methods for race/ethnicity reporting, and (5) identification of statistical methods.

-- 1. QI Software Review and Modification.
+- QI Software Review and Modification.
 For this report, we started with the following QI software versions: PQI Version 3.1, IQI Version 3.1, PSI Version 3.1, and PDI Version 3.1.
 Because each of these software modules was developed for State and hospital-level rates, rather than national rates, some changes to the QI calculations were necessary.
-(For details, see Barrett, Houchens, Coffey, et al., 2008.)
 We also added two indicators particularly relevant to the structure of the NHDR for patients age 65 years and older: immunization-preventable influenza and adult asthma admissions. - 2.
 Acquisition of Population-Based Data.
-The next step was to acquire data for the numerator and denominator populations for the Qls.
-A Ql is a measure of an event that occurs in a hospital, requiring a numerator count of the event of interest and a denominator count of the population (within the hospital or within the geographic area) to which the event relates. - For the numerator counts of the AHRQ QIs, we used the disparities analysis file containing HCUP data selected from the SID (described under Step 4 below) to create national estimates.
+The next step was to acquire data for the numerator and denominator populations for the QIs.
+A QI is a measure of an event that occurs in a hospital, requiring a numerator count of the event of interest and a denominator count of the population (within a hospital or geographic area) to which the event relates.

+For the numerator counts of the AHRQ QIs, we used the disparities analysis file containing HCUP data selected from the SID (described below under Step 4) to create national estimates.
 For the denominator counts, we identified two sources for all reporting categories and for all adjustment categories listed in the HCUP-based tables.
-The HCUP data were used for national-level discharge denominator counts for QIs that related to providers.
+The HCUP data were used for discharge denominator counts for QIs that related to providers.
 Population ZIP-Code-level counts from Claritas (a vendor that compiles and adds value to the U.S. Bureau of Census data) were used for denominator counts for QIs that related to geographic areas.
-Claritas uses intra-census methods to estimate household and demographic statistics for geographic areas (Claritas, Inc., 2005).
-We also used the Claritas population data for risk adjustment by age and gender for the area-based QIs. - 3.
-Special Methods for Race/Ethnicity Reporting: Race and ethnicity measures can be problematic in hospital discharge databases.
+Claritas uses intra-census methods to estimate household and demographic statistics for geographic areas (Claritas, Inc., 2006).
+We also used the Claritas population data for risk adjustment by age and gender for the area-based QIs.

+3. Special Methods for Race/Ethnicity Reporting: Race and ethnicity measures can be problematic in hospital discharge databases.
 Many hospitals do not code race and ethnicity completely.
-Because race/ethnicity is a pivotal measure for the NHDR, we explored the reporting practices in the 37 States that participate in 2005 HCUP SID.
-Nine States did not provide information on patient race to HCUP.
-Five States did not report Hispanic ethnicity.
-The remaining 23 States were used for the creation of the disparities analysis file.
-The following table demonstrates the representation by U.S. Census region of these 23 States.
+Because race/ethnicity is a pivotal measure for the NHDR, we explored the reporting practices in the 39 States that participate in 2006 HCUP SID.
+Ten States did not provide information on patient race to HCUP.
+Four States did not report Hispanic ethnicity.
+The remaining 25 States were used for the creation of the disparities analysis file.
+The following table demonstrates the representation by U.S. Census region of these 25 States.